TPMJB/DreamShell_NeXT/README.md

 # DreamShell NeXT — by TPMJB

-A Dreamcast tools environment inspired by DreamShell and KallistiOS.
+A Dreamcast tools environment inspired by Swat's DreamShell and KallistiOS.
 NeXT adds exFAT boot/storage support, a controller-friendly app launcher, a QWERTY keyboard and directory browser, and reliable GD ripping with checkpoints, catalog verification and targeted recovery.